Issue |

 Finally, we shall study the exact multiplicity of one-sign solutions for (5) by Implicit Function Theorem, the stability properties and condition (A6).

-(A6) such that is decreasing in and is increasing in .
+and is increasing in

 The rest of this paper is arranged as follows.
 In Section 1, we give some preliminaries and establish the unilateral global bifurcation result for the problem (3).
 In Section 2, on the above unilateral global bifurcation result, we prove the existence of one-sign solutions for the Kirchhoff type problem (5).
 In Section 3, we study the exact multiplicity of one-sign solutions for (5).